Extra ways to get help with a deposit

 - Before starting to look for a house, Sarah made sure to live with roommates.
 Living with others or subletting a room – or even living with parents – can be a great way to save a lot of cash.
 It really adds up after a while, and remember – it’s only temporary.

 - Sarah asked to see if anyone would be willing to buy together.
 This isn’t for everyone, but plenty of people buy homes together.
-You could always see if a friend or relative is able to help put half the deposit up, in return for half the equity of the house.
+You could always see if a friend or relative is able to help put half the deposit up, in return for a proportional share in the equity of the house.

-- Family gifts can be an option.
-These can be repayable and non-refundable gifts, along with family security guarantees.
+- Family gifts or family guarantees can be an option.
+These can be non-repayable and non-refundable gifts, or family security guarantees.